New results from the technological prototype of the CALICE highly-granular silicon tungsten electromagnetic calorimeter: Introduction

+To minimize its power consumption, the SKIROC2 can be power-pulsed by parts, to be operated only during the acquisition and conversion phases, amounting to about 1\u{\%} of the total at the ILC.

+A second version of the ASIC, the SKIROC2a, was produced, improving on noise, clock handling and threshold adjustments.

-In the final detector, cassettes of 8 to 12 ASUs, for 1.6 to 2.2\u{m} long, must be operated from a single end, to ensure the detector uniformity.
-Most of the technological constraints concentrate on the FEV design.
-The FEV ensures power distribution, clock and configuration dispatching to the ASICs, and their data collection, using daisy-chaining to minimize the number of transmissions lines (140 at this time).
+\paragraph{The integration challenge:} most of the technological constraints concentrate on the FEV design, as the main piece of the ASUs: to fulfil the scaling, compactness and precision, the ASU is the base unit on which the detector will be built.
+Between 8 and 12 ASUs will be assembled into cassettes, of 1.5 to 2.2\u{m} long, operated from a single end to ensure the detector uniformity.
+The FEV ensures power distribution, clock, and configuration dispatching to the ASICs, and their data collection, using daisy-chaining to minimize the number of transmissions lines (140 at this date).
 This must be done without compromising the weak signal (2\u{fC} to 10\u{pC}) transmission from the sensors to the ASIC.
-Additionally, the FEV thickness must be kept low, of the order of 2\u{mm}, ASIC and ancillary electronics included, in order to keep the detector compact.
-A lateral mechanical precision of $\sim 50\u{μm}$ is requested to keep the ASUs properly aligned, and to protect the sensors while minimizing the gaps between the ASUs.
-The flatness of the FEVs is also checked, to avoid stressing the sensors glued to them.
-Finally, a specific R\&D towards reliable low-profile connectors was realized.
+Additionally, the FEV thickness must be kept low, of the order of 2\u{mm} ASIC and ancillary electronics included, in order to keep the detector compact.
+Finally, a mechanical precision of the order of 50\u{μm} is needed to keep the ASUs properly aligned, and to cover the fragile sensors without providing gaps between the ASUs.
+The flatness of the PCBs is also checked, to avoid breaking the sensors glued to them.
+As for much of the electronics, the connectors are a critical component, for which specific R\&D was required.

-The FEVs currently used in the prototype come in two flavours: \begin{itemize} \item{BGA}: one in which the ASICs are packaged, using Ball Grid Array (BGA) connection.
-This allows for pre-mounting testing of the ASICs and an easier handling, at the expense of the thickness: $\sim1.2\u{mm}$ are needed, which is also used for connectors, filters, etc. Versions FEV10 to FEV13 of these boards are in use.
-They were equipped with sensors of 320, 500 and 650\u{μm}. \item{COB} The original design embeds the naked ASICs inside the PCB, with a direct bonding connection, are dubbed COB (for Chip-in-Board).
-The additional difficulties (mechanical constraint, absence of decoupling) are just being lifted.
-The first two working versions of the COBs, based one FEV11, have been employed.
-They are mostly equipped of 500\u{μm} sensors. \end{itemize}
+The FEVs currently used in the prototype come in two flavours: \begin{itemize} \item{BGA}: one in which the ASICs are packaged, using Ball Grid Array (BGA) connections.
+This allows for pre-mounting testing of the ASICs and an easier handling, at the expense of the thickness: $\sim1.2\u{mm}$ are needed, which is also used for connectors, filters, etc. Versions 10 to 13 of these boards are in use, with 2 versions of the ASICs and 3 thicknesses of sensors, as described in table~\ref{tab:FEV}.
+FEV10 and 11 are almost identical, and are treated as a single type.
+The FEV12s differ only lightly in the PCB design, but benefits from SKIROC2a's.
+The FEV13 is a major redesign of the PCB, especially for the routing of sensor signals to the ASICs. \item{COB:} The original design embeds the naked ASICs inside the PCB, with a direct bonding connection, are dubbed COB (for Chip-on-Board).
+The additional difficulties (mechanical constraint, absence of decoupling) have just been lifted.
+The first two equipped working versions of the COBs, based on FEV11, have been employed. \end{itemize}